vanillaSlice/the-mono/learning/management/multipliers/README.md

 ## Chapter Six: The Investor

 * Micromanagers manage every detail in a way that creates a dependence on the leader
-* Investors give responsbility and ownership to produce results independent of the leader
+* Investors give responsibility and ownership to produce results independent of the leader
 * The three practices of the Investor:
   * Define ownership
   * Invest resources (team and coach, provide backup)